 Tax warrants are issued on all unpaid tangible personal property taxes.
-Within 30 days, the Constitutional Tax Collector applies to the Clerk and Comptroller for an order directing levy and seizure of the property for the amount of unpaid taxes and costs.
+Within 30 days, the Constitutional Tax Collector applies to the Clerk and Comptroller for an order directing levy and seizure of the property for unpaid taxes and costs.

 Changes to the tax roll (name, address, location or assessed value) are processed through the Property Appraiser.